 I raise this matter after reflecting on what my own child was subject to in his own school journey, a Christian faith school and a fairly conservative grammar school.
 While I had some qualms, I was pleased the school did a more than acceptable job teaching both non-controversial and potentially controversial stuff.
 I recognize the school paradigm is different now, compared with my own schooling (in the 1950’s and 60’s).
 Then traditional Christian values influenced much of what the schools I attended taught, and other than getting mentioned in passing sex and relationships were hardly covered.
 Nowadays, traditional Christianity has to compete with secular humanism and other religions, with pressure on the curriculum to cover sex and relationships, including LBGT, sex outside of marriage, love, pornography and contraception.

 My concern is not so much there are good arguments why the subject should be covered in the school curriculum or that there has been a paradigm shift in values deemed as particularly important by the schools (e.g. in my day it was things like duty and diligence and these days it might be tolerance and self actualization) but just maybe there is a measure of indoctrination and, while I am all for critical thinking and children being alerted to things that they will likely encounter outside of school, this is unlikely to be a doctrine I would want my child to be subject to.
 It occurred to me this may be the case when looking at some handouts my son received in context with his religious studies GCSE.
 In my days RS was mainly to do with the teaching of the Christian religion from a biblical perspective.
 Now it seems to be about situation ethics and philosophy, drawing upon various religious and ideological traditions deemed to be ok by those who control the curriculum, and one where the child is encouraged to come to a view based on his / her opinion.
-It seems that the notion we ought to be acting according to ideas found in Christianity has now been replaced by one of moral relativism, where anything goes providing one is sincere and aligns with stuff in line with what society deems to be broadly acceptable.
+It seems that the notion we ought to be acting according to ideas found in Christianity has now been replaced by one of moral relativism, where anything goes providing one is sincere and aligns with stuff in line with what society deems to be broadly acceptable, which itself raises many concerns.

 That to me is unacceptable and represents brain washing of the worse sort.
-As many who read my blogs know, a theme I frequently return to is “culture wars” and, whilst I offer a view that we should respect what others believe in what has indisputably become a multi-cultural society as opposed to a monolithic one, I do not believe moral relativism, multi-culturalism and secular humanism is what should be subtly or otherwise imposed on the children attending our schools and is why I look on the changes the government are looking to introduce with both interest and concern.
+As many who read my blogs know, a theme I frequently return to is “culture wars” and, whilst I offer a view that we should respect what others believe in what has indisputably become a multi-cultural society as opposed to a monolithic one, I do not believe moral relativism, multi-culturalism and secular humanism is what should be subtly or otherwise imposed on the children attending our schools and is why I look on the changes the government are looking to introduce with both interest and alarm.